hubertpompecki/bokoblin/README.md

 ### Scripts
 You get the following out of the box:
-- `yarn run flow` - carries out static type checking with flow
+- `yarn flow` - carries out static type checking with flow
-- `yarn run build` - builds the function into `build/component.js`
+- `yarn build` - builds the function into `build/component.js`
-- `yarn run test` - builds the function and runs jasmine specs
+- `yarn test` - builds the function and runs jasmine specs
-- `yarn run push` - build the function, runs specs, and pushes to Amazon AWS
+- `yarn push` - build the function, runs specs, and pushes to Amazon AWS